TomerFi/my_home_assistant_configuration/README.md

 I also want to acknowledge a couple of builtin tools with home assistant that I use regularly. in the developer tools:
 - **Services** a very useful tool for testing service calls before integrating them into my yaml files.
 - **Templates** there is no way I'm even looking at a template in the yaml files without testing it with this tool first, amazing.
+## Future plans for my environment
+- I recently purchased the new Smarthings Link and it turned my Shield console into a Smarthings hub.
+I plan on purchasing a couple of sensors and devices and use my Home Assistant to control and manage the Smartthings hub.
+- I also recently purchased a Google Home Mini smart speaker and an Google Chromecast 2nd generation.
+So, I plan on playing around with those guys a little bit.
+- I started reading a bit about the wonderful Appdaemon.
+I don't any ideas or time to play with it, but I plan on doing so in the near future.